 Many of the recoverable damages in a medical malpractice claim are similar to those in any other personal injury case.
 Some of those damages include:

 Both the legal and medical professions are very complex -- and determining whether or not you have a valid medical malpractice claim requires expertise.
 Even if you're already convinced you have reason to sue, you will benefit from the guidance of a seasoned legal professional, who can help you get the compensation you deserve.
-If you would like to learn more about your medical malpractice case, you can contact an experienced lawyer for a free consultation.
+If you would like to learn more about your medical malpractice case, you can contact an experienced medical malpractice lawyer.

 Contact a qualified medical malpractice attorney to make sure your rights are protected.